 The most traditional of French Christmas desserts is the bûche de Noël (Yule Log).
 The other classic is Galette des Rois (Three Kings Cake) served on January 6 celebrating the Epiphany and marking the end of the Christmas season.

 What’s so exciting is that there are many French Christmas desserts and depending on what family you ask and where they live in France you may get a different answer.
 Christmas traditions in France varies according to region but the major classic is -

 Christmas in France is also modern and people have for dessert what they most enjoy and that becomes their tradition.

-Many French Christmas traditions are shared by the country and not specific to region.
 Marzipan, Marrons glacés (candied chestnuts), chocolates and other candy are some of the French holiday traditions for Christmas desserts.

-Les Treize Desserts (Thirteen Desserts)
+Les Treize Desserts ©Creative Commons

 An ancient custom of French culture in Provence, 13 desserts are set out on Christmas Eve and served at the Réveillon (Christmas Feast).
 The number 13 is thought to symbolize Christ and his 12 apostles but no one can agree on what it stands for exactly.
 In some parts of Provence the number rises to 15.

 The combination that makes up Les Treize Dessert is different according to what area of Provence you visit.
 Here is the gamut of delicious possibilities:

 Mostly consisting of fresh and dried local fruit harvested in late November and stored in a cool place until Christmas.

 Kouglof (bundt-like cake made with brandy and dried fruit)